Jefferson County Jail Board talks success of rehabilitation program

 “They’ve got enough inmates interested that they’ve got a second counselor coming into the building now,” Schott said.

 Chairman of the Board Bullers asked if the jail tracks success rates on such programs.
-Schott said several programs have ways for the programs to follow-up once they leave the jail.
+Schott said several programs have ways to follow up once they leave the jail.
 The jail itself does not have a way of tracking success, but Myers based this on a notable decrease in repeat offenders.

 “I know we are seeing a lot less repeat offenders coming through our doors, which I like to believe that’s a reason why our numbers are as low as they are right now.
 We’re not seeing the same people come through, we’re not seeing the same names, the same families come through the building as we were in years past.
 I do believe they are making a difference,” Myers said.